XTX Markets

 XTX Markets Limited is a British algorithmic trading company based in London.
 It was founded in January 2015 by Alexander Gerko, who is currently co-CEO alongside Hans Buehler.
-The company employs over 250 people globally (as of 2024) and uses state-of-the-art machine learning technology to produce price forecasts for over 50,000 financial instruments across equities, fixed income, currencies, commodities and crypto.
+The company employs around 300 people globally (as of 2026) and uses state-of-the-art machine learning technology to produce price forecasts for over 50,000 financial instruments across equities, fixed income, currencies, commodities and crypto.
 It uses those forecasts to trade on exchanges and alternative trading venues, and to offer differentiated liquidity directly to clients worldwide.
 The firm trades over $250bn a day across 35 countries.

 History

 The company is based in London, United Kingdom and was founded by Alexander Gerko in 2015, as a spin-off of GSA Capital.

 In 2016, XTX Markets was the ninth-largest liquidity provider in the foreign exchange market by volume; with a 3.87% market share.
 It was the first time a company that is not a bank placed in the top ten of the Euromoney survey.
 It is part of a trend of non-bank traders taking market share from banks.

 In July 2016, XTX Markets Limited became an FCA authorized investment firm.

 In December 2017, XTX registered its first U.S. broker dealer, XTX Markets LLC.
 This followed the opening of the U.S. office in September 2017.

 In January 2018, XTX Markets moved its headquarters to the R7 building in London's Kings Cross.

 In January 2018, XTX Markets initiated the process to become a Systematic Internaliser following the implementation of MIFID II in order to provide liquidity to UK and EU clients in UK and EU equities markets.

 In October 2018, following Brexit, XTX Markets chose Paris as its European base with the launch and authorisation of XTX Markets SAS.
 It trades European equity and future markets, as well as being a Systematic Internaliser in EU stocks for EU clients.

 In 2018, XTX was the third-largest liquidity provider in the global foreign exchange market by volume; with a 7.36% market share.
 The company had 11.5% market share in European equity markets.
 Other activities included taking a stake in Aquis Exchange and setting up a foreign exchange 'pricing engine' in Singapore in conjunction with the Monetary Authority of Singapore.